 Flask on Lambda is a great, inexpensive option for applications that need to auto-scale quickly and/or have extremely bursty usage (for instance, a reporting tool that is only used on the first of every month, or an application that only accepts submissions for small windows of time throughout the year).
 It's also a wonderful option for people who want to deploy quick one-off web apps that can stay up indefinitely with no monthly cost if only a few hundred people are using them (and potentially cost only a few dollars if a million people are using them).

-To show you how this works, I'm currently writing a book that covers both the Flask and AWS aspects of such a web application.
-The book will show you how to build a complete Python web application that is actually deployable and usable.
-Many books skimp on the details of their toy applications, whereas I want to demonstrate how to build a real (albeit simple) application from start to finish.
-All the source code will be available for those people who purchase the book.
+To show you how this works, I've written an easy-to-use guide that covers both the Flask and AWS aspects of such a web application.
+The guide will show you how to build a complete Python web application that is actually deployable and usable.
+Many books use toy applications without full source code, whereas I want to demonstrate how to build a real (albeit simple) application from start to finish.
+All the source code is also freely available on github.